 10 tips to lower the risk of medical problems while scuba diving

-Most medical complaints of scuba diving are squeezes which cause pain in your ears.
-The reason that you’re feeling pain is a combination of the difference in pressure between the air spaces of your ears and the higher water pressure while descending.
+One of the most common medical complaints of scuba diving is ear squeezes, which can cause pain in the ears.
+This discomfort is caused by the difference in pressure between the air spaces in your ears and the higher water pressure while descending.
+As a beginner, it is essential to gain as much knowledge as possible about scuba diving health to reduce the risk of being involved in an accident.

 More information